 While eCommerce predates the internet (it started in the 1980s), it has, of late, become almost entirely dependent on the internet.
-Features like group buying, private sales, and social commerce form part of eCommerce as the field continually evolve.
-Both small and large businesses use eCommerce to supply the demand for retail convenience – people want to purchase things 24/7 from the comfort of their living room, and they want things to work well.
+Features like group buying, private sales, and social commerce form part of eCommerce as the field continually evolves.
+Both small and large businesses use eCommerce to supply the demand for retail convenience.
+People want to purchase things 24/7 from the comfort of their living room, and they want things to work well.

 To this end, businesses use a wide range of websites and website models to fuel online shopping.
 The downside is that these websites often don’t integrate well with other, existing processes, and inventory management software packages.